 2.3 Simulation-Bootstrap framework

 To evaluate the effect of the inclusion of ageing error and growth variability on uncertainty in age composition datasets we modified a bootstrap-simulation framework (Hulson et al. 2023) to include these additional sources of error.
 In simple terms, the simulation framework is a two-stage bootstrap that first resamples hauls, then resamples lengths and ages collected within the resampled hauls following from the methods in Stewart and Hamel (2014).
 The simulation framework was modified to account for ageing error by resampling from tester ages associated with a given reader age.
 Growth variability was incorporated by resampling from lengths associated with a given age and sex.
-We developed these simulations so that growth variability can be incorporated by either pooling the age-length across all survey years and resampling the lengths for a given age, or using the annual age-length data and only resampling the lengths for a given age that were observed within the specific survey year.
+We developed these simulations so that growth variability can be incorporated by either pooling the age-length data across all survey years and resampling the lengths for a given age, or using the annual age-length data and only resampling the lengths for a given age that were observed within the specific survey year.

 The order of operations (Figure 1) has the following schedule: